deeplearning4j/deeplearning4j/quickstart.md

        <version>${nd4j.version}</version>
      </dependency>

 *nd4j-jblas* works with all examples.
+To install Jblas, Windows users should refer to the [Deepelearining4j Getting Started page](../gettingstarted.html).

 ## Next Steps